1technophile/OpenMQTTGateway/docs/participate/development.md

 * If you want to add a new sensor, name it `ZsensorYYY`, `YYY` replaced by your sensor type, can be more than three letters
 * If you want to add a new actuator, name it `ZactuatorZZZ`, `ZZZ` replaced by your actuator type, can be more than three letters

-Review your code, compile it for Arduino Uno, ESP32 and ESP8266
+Review your code, compile it for ESP32 and ESP8266

 Test it locally on your hardware config